CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Additional Zero-Shot Visual Results

-\paragraph{Quantitative comparison.} Table~\ref{tab:gf2_table} summarizes the complete results on GaoFen-2, abbreviated as GF2, which contains four multispectral bands.
-SALAD-Pan achieves the best spectral fidelity in RR, attaining the lowest SAM and ERGAS.
-It also delivers the most favorable FR quality, with the highest HQNR and the lowest $D_s$.
-These numbers indicate that SALAD-Pan injects spatial details in a way that is compatible with the PAN observation, while avoiding structural inconsistencies that typically arise when sharpening dominates the multispectral content.
-Meanwhile, the method remains competitive on overall consistency measures such as $Q_4$ and SCC, suggesting that the gains do not come from trading off global coherence for local sharpness.

-\paragraph{Qualitative comparison.} Figures~\ref{fig:gf2_rr_vis} and~\ref{fig:gf2_fr_vis} show representative visual comparisons on GF2 under RR and FR.
-We use the same band-to-RGB mapping and the same contrast stretching across methods, and green boxes mark the enlarged regions.

-In Fig.~\ref{fig:gf2_rr_vis}, the first row shows the reconstructed results and the second row shows the corresponding error maps with respect to the ground truth.
-The zoomed region contains a small bright structure adjacent to darker surroundings, where inaccurate spectral mixing typically manifests as edge spreading and local color contamination.
-SALAD-Pan produces a cleaner transition in the zoom-in and its error map exhibits markedly weaker responses, indicating that fine structures are recovered with fewer residual distortions.

-In Fig.~\ref{fig:gf2_fr_vis}, the PAN observation reveals clear geometric cues in the highlighted area, while the MS input remains blurred.
-SALAD-Pan reconstructs more coherent structures that better follow the PAN geometry, and the overall color appearance stays stable, which matches the improvement in $D_s$ and HQNR in Table~\ref{tab:gf2_table}.

-\subsection{WorldView-2 zero-shot transfer}
+\subsection{WorldView-2 Zero-Shot Transfer}

 We additionally present zero-shot transfer results on WorldView-2, abbreviated as WV2.
 The model is trained on other sensors and directly evaluated on WV2 with no retraining.
-This transfer setting is challenging because sensor-dependent spectral responses and PAN to MS coupling vary across platforms, and mismatched priors often lead to unstable colors or over-confident sharpening artifacts.
+This transfer setting is challenging because sensor-dependent spectral responses and PAN-to-MS coupling vary across platforms, and mismatched priors often lead to unstable colors or over-confident sharpening artifacts.

 Figures~\ref{fig:wv2_rr_vis} and~\ref{fig:wv2_fr_vis} provide representative results under RR and FR.
 In Fig.~\ref{fig:wv2_rr_vis}, the zoom-in focuses on a compact high-contrast pattern that tends to collapse into a blurry blob when fine details are not properly recovered.
-SALAD-Pan restores a clearer localized configuration in the zoomed region and yields a noticeably weaker error response, suggesting improved reconstruction of fine structures under cross-sensor transfer.
+CC-Pan restores a clearer localized configuration in the zoomed region and yields a noticeably weaker error response, suggesting improved reconstruction of fine structures under cross-sensor transfer.